anthony-halim/dotfiles/README.md

 Any `*.zsh` file at `$HOME/.config/zsh/local_config` will be automaticaly loaded during ZSH initialisation.
 These files **will not** be committed to the repository.

-You can use this to add additional aliases, environment variables, or functions.
+You can use this to add additional aliases or functions.

+For environment variables, please put them under `$HOME/.config/zsh/local_config/exports.zsh`.
+Environment variables must be loaded before the rest of shell configuration is done as it dictates the behaviour.

 #### (Optional) Set environment variables